-Camping and Outdoor Program Promotion
+Outdoor Program Promotion

-The promotion of camping and outdoor program is a year-round job.
+The promotion of outdoor programs is a year-round job.
 That is, the total year-round program of outdoor activities must be promoted if we expect to develop good active camping units.
 But that is not the whole story.
 We must inspire poor camping units into action and get the new ones started right.
-The job of promotion is as important as any portion of the COPC responsibility and should include the following considerations:
+The job of promotion is as important as any portion of the OPC responsibility and should include the following considerations:

-- 1. Camp promotion should start the day a boy or girl joins Scouting.
+Camp promotion should start the day a boy or girl joins Scouting.
 In the initial packet, the family should receive information on camp(s) location, types of camping, and what applies to his age group.
-Information on "yearround" as well as "summer camping" should be provided. - 2.
-Scouts and leaders should be advised of the ageappropriate guidelines. - 3.
+Information on "yearround" as well as "summer camping" should be provided.

+- 2. Scouts and leaders should be advised of the ageappropriate guidelines. - 3.
 Fliers should be available in the council service center, roundtables, and on the website year-round as a reference.

 - 4. All camps should be proactively marketed.
-Cub Scouts and Boy Scouts may require help with constant and positive promotion, e.g., fliers, word of mouth, roundtables, commissioner visits, district/council events, newspapers, websites, local radio and television stations, parents talking up Scouting at PTO/PTA and other civic meetings, and Scout displays in local merchants' businesses. - 5.
-All Scouting ads should be inviting with the use of pictures of Scouts being active during camping events. - 6.
-Marketing to other youth-serving organizations (YSO) should take the same exciting approach. - 7.
-Alternative promotion venues should be considered, e.g., weekly religious bulletins, school bulletins, Scouting and community websites, news media, etc. - Promotion and marketing to businesses and adult service organizations should be considered as a boost to camp utilization and revenue.
+Cub Scouts and Scouts may require help with constant and positive promotion, e.g., fliers, word of mouth, roundtables, commissioner visits, district/council events, newspapers, websites, social media, local radio and television stations, parents talking up Scouting at PTO/ PTA and other civic meetings, and Scout displays in local merchants' businesses. - 5.
+All Scouting ads should be inviting and include pictures of Scouts being active during camping events. - 6.
+Marketing to other youth-serving organizations should take the same exciting approach. - 7.
+Alternative promotion venues should be considered, e.g., weekly religious bulletins, school bulletins, Scouting and community websites, and news media. - Promotion and marketing to businesses and adult service organizations should be considered as a boost to camp utilization and revenue.